With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 I started out thinking I'd do 16' x 9' then realized that was too large, so went with 9' x 7'.
 Remember you want a roughly 3:4 height ...

 Home Depot has it, as do others.
 Roll out on a clean surface (or clean side up) and cut to your required dimensions.

+I used 10' length of plumbing glavanized steel.
 Note the printed size is face down on dirty floor.
 Buttered side up !